 I have no intention of going.
-True, it would be interesting blog fodder, but I know I can’t stomach a celebration of White Supremacy and “lock her up” chants and “Pocahontas”.
-However, I am ultimately not immune to experiencing its charms.
+True, it would be interesting blog fodder, but I know I can’t stomach a celebration of White Supremacy and “lock her up” chants and obsessing over “Pocahontas”.
+However, I am ultimately not immune to experiencing the rally’s, er, charms.
 On Rally Day, I run a couple errands.
 While doing so, I’m trying to come up with something catchy to rhyme with “Great Balls of Fire!” ya know, for an Instagram post, as ya do.
 Great Falls of…Desire.
 Omg stupid.
 Great Falls of Fire(works).
 That’s beyond a stretch.
 Great Falls of Bald-faced Liar.
-Boldfaced Liar.
+Of boldfaced Liar.
 Preaching to the Choir.
 Ugh.
 These all suck.
 As I’m exiting CVS, a woman charges toward me flailing.
 “I stood in that line all day!
 I had a ticket, and I STILL didn’t get in!”
 She’s pissed off.
+Throws me the we both know it’s a Conspiracy look.
 I recoil.
-She looks as if Ann Coulter (minus the Connecticut breeding, sunscreen and botox) fucked a Nutcracker soldier, made an old-lady baby, and dressed it up in an Uncle Sam Ice Capades outfit.
+Her appearance is the pinnacle of cultural specificity: if Ann Coulter (minus the Connecticut breeding, sunscreen and botox) fucked a Nutcracker soldier, made an old-lady baby, and dressed it up in a costume meant for Uncle Sam’s Ice Capades.
 “And there were people there protesting our president!
 Go home traitors!”
 A true patriot.
 Her nutcracker jaw is flapping.
 She slices the air with a tiny plastic American flag, made tinier by her larger-than-lifeness and her regalia aglitter with sequins.

 Before I can let her know that she mistook me for one of her own, that I’m a traitor, Uncle Ann has made her way into the “seasonal” aisle.
 Great Falls of Misfire!